patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Battery/Battery.md

 ### High severity

-To style a battery as high severity, pass "3", "high", or "error" to `severity`.
+To style a battery as high severity, pass "high", or `BatterySeverity.high` to `severity`.

 ```js file="./BatteryHighExample.tsx"